SW Shoji White Vs BM White Dove: What’s the Difference?

 Shoji White is often described as a “cleanup white” meaning it cleanses palettes of any cream or yellow.
 This bright white paint has the slightest whisper of gray.
 In certain lights, the subtle cool undertone is detectable.
 In other lighting conditions, Shoji White appears as a true optic white.

-See also Tradewind vs Sea Salt: What’s the Difference?
+See also Old Navy vs Hale Navy: What’s the Difference?

 The subtle cool influence sets Shoji White apart from many other white paint colors that take on a warm or yellowed cast.
 With an 74 light reflectance value, Shoji White maximizes brightness.